apache/arrow-site/_posts/2025-12-03-parquet-late-materialization-deep-dive.md

    * B's remaining 40 are Skip → result Skip 40.
 3. **Final 50 rows**: A is Skip → result Skip 50.

-**Result**: `[Skip 100, Select 10, Skip 90]`.

-This keeps narrowing the filter while touching only lightweight metadata—no data copies.
-The implementation is a two-pointer linear scan; complexity is linear in selector segments.
-The sooner predicates shrink the selection, the cheaper later scans become.

 <figure style="text-align: center;">
   <img src="{{ site.baseurl }}/img/late-materialization/fig3.jpg" alt="RowSelection logical AND walkthrough" width="100%" class="img-responsive">
 </figure>

+This keeps narrowing the filter while touching only lightweight metadata—no data copies.
+The current implementation of `and_then` is a two-pointer linear scan; complexity is linear in selector segments.
+The sooner predicates shrink the selection, the cheaper later scans become.

 ## 3. Engineering Challenges